kATHIRVEL101105/MedVisionIndia/README.md

 # Disclaimer

 This application is intended strictly as a **screening and triage support tool** and must not be considered a replacement for professional medical diagnosis.

+The project is currently under active research and development.

 ---